hpc-carpentry/hpc-carpentry.github.io/pages/online-workshop-recommendations.md

         * “Remind me what the name of this function is?”
         * “Which syntax is correct? (provide several options)”
     * These prompts can be answered via the conferencing chat.
 Be sure to allow ample response time, factoring in both technical delays and time to think.
-    * As with in-person workshops, other platforms can also be set up for formative assessment to create polls, multiple-choice questions, or wordles.
-Or a collaborative document may be used to provide more extensive exercises for independent or group practice.
+    * As with in-person workshops, other platforms can also be set up for formative assessment to create polls, multiple-choice questions, etc. Or a collaborative document may be used to provide more extensive exercises for independent or group practice.
+However you want your learners to respond, make sure your instructions are clear & reiterated with each prompt.

 #### Collaborative notes
 Any collaborative note-taking platform your group has been using should transition nicely for online use.
 If a document platform offers chat or other communication features, be clear to the learners how these should or should not be used.